Alcohol Is Killing More Women: A Guide to Understanding & Support

 Life transitions.
 Significant life transitions, such as menopause, the loss of a partner, or retirement, can also contribute to increased alcohol use among older women.
 These life changes can bring about feelings of loss, loneliness, and a search for coping mechanisms — and alcohol is often an accessible coping tool.

-The Effect of Alcohol on Women
+The Pressure on High-Achieving Women

 There are extensive implications of rising alcohol-related issues among women, not just at an individual level but also within families and society at large.
 Although many drink in moderation, it's important to recognize that alcohol poses specific risks to all women.
 Despite men being more likely to drink and develop problems from their drinking, women are significantly more susceptible to alcohol’s damaging effects.